The Car Connection Audi S6 Overview

 MORE: Read our 2018 Audi S6 review

 Today's fourth-generation Audi A6 went on sale in the 2012 model year, but the S6 wouldn't return until 2013.
-While basic sedans came with a choice of four- and six-cylinder engines, the S6 sports a new twin-turbo 4.0 TFSI V-8 engine.
-It's rated at 420 horsepower and is capable of 0-60 mph runs of less than 4.8 seconds.
-The S6 gets additional performance improvements like a sport differential, sport-tuned adaptive air suspension, and a seven-speed dual-clutch transmission--plus appearance changes like a four-outlet exhaust, special wheels, and two additional, exclusive 'S' colors: Estoril Blue and Prism Silver.
+While basic sedans came with a choice of inline-4 and V-6 engines, the S6 sports a new twin-turbo 4.0 TFSI V-8 engine.
+It's rated at 420 hp and is capable of 0-60 mph runs of around 4.8 seconds.
+The S6 gets additional performance improvements like a sport differential, sport-tuned adaptive air suspension, and a 7-speed dual-clutch transmission—plus appearance changes like a four-outlet exhaust, special wheels, and two additional, exclusive "S" colors: Estoril Blue and Prism Silver.
 Like the A6, the S6 also offers beautifully rendered navigation mapping via Google Earth mapping, and in-car wireless Internet, under the Audi Connect banner.

 Well-heeled buyers can opt for pricey packages on the S6, including front seat massage functions, sport differentials, a top-notch Bang & Olufsen sound package, and a black Alcantara headliner.

 Both the A6 and S6 received mild styling updates for the 2016 model year.
 The most obvious exterior touches include restyled lighting units, while inside, the interior gets improved materials and a tweaked layout.
 The S6 received a 30 horsepower boost up to 450 hp.